 Notably, this character has an exploding doll resembling Baby Doll from Batman: The Animated Series.

 Winslow Schott (played by Chris Gauthier) was a Queen Industry's employee known for his childishness and habit of bringing toys to work with him.
 Soon after he began placing small explosives in his playthings he was fired.
 He was thereafter contracted by a severely injured Lex Luthor to use his deadly toys to serve as an assassin in the season 8 episode "Requiem".
 Schott, who the media dubbed the Toyman, was stopped but escaped custody.
 He came back for revenge in season 9's "Echo" where he tried to kill Oliver Queen again.
 This time he was incarcerated, but as seen in season 9's "Prophecy" was still able to enact a scheme to buy out Metropolis's water rights but assembled his own "Legion of Doom".
 This team appeared to be composed of such foes as the Black Manta, Captain Cold, and the Dark Archer.
 Schott had also developed a type of mind control device that resembled Starro's mini starfish, but would attach behind his victim's ear.
 At the end of the episode, Schott is still locked up in prison, but his ties to the outside world seemed to have been severed by Clark Kent.

-In CBS' Supergirl series, Toyman's son, Winn Schott (played by Jeremy Jordan), appears as Supergirl's friend and an IT at CatCo.
-His father, the actual Toyman (played by Henry Czerny), appears in the episode "Childish Things" after he escaped from prison and attempted to rekindle his relationship with his son.
-He believes that everything he has done has been for him and his son but Winn wants nothing to do with his father.
+Winn's father, the actual Toyman, is played by Henry Czerny, and appears in the episode "Childish Things".
+After escaping from prison he attempts to rekindle his relationship with his son.
+He believes that all of his heinous crimes have been for he and his son's benefit, but Winn wants nothing to do with his father.